Last updated on June 21st, 2023

 There is no doubt that a drip coffee maker is convenient, especially for those that have early mornings.
 So if speed is a crucial factor for you, you might not want a Chemex to replace your coffee maker—maybe save Chemex brewing for the weekends.

-But in terms of flavor, Chemex produces a superior cup of coffee.
+But in terms of flavor, Chemex produces a superior cup of coffee, as do most manual pour over drippers.
 When you pour water gently over the coffee bed, preferably with the speed control of a gooseneck kettle, you can get an even extraction.

 The brew time is longer than a machine and you will have to be present the whole time.
 But the control and flexibility will allow you to brew much more delicious coffee on the Chemex than on any drip coffee maker.